I’m Karen Inglis – welcome to my author website! Whether you’re a young reader, a parent, a school or a bookseller I hope you’ll enjoy looking around!

 Becoming a children’s author…

 I first started writing for children when the boys were toddlers…. in fact three of the books you’ll find here were written when they were younger and sat in a box for over 10 years after I went back to my day job (which is also writing)!
 I then took a break from work in 2010 and decided that it was time to look at them again.
 There was a lot of rewriting and editing to do – it’s definitely the hardest part of being a writer – but it was worth it!
-Around 10,000 readers, mostly children, had enjoyed my books at the last count 🙂
+Almost 15,000 readers, mostly children, had enjoyed my books at the last count in May 2018 🙂

 Here’s my office, where I do most of my writing and editing and blogging… I do my professional writing here too.
 Most of most of it’s about money and tax, which is nowhere near as fun as making up stories!